thl19git/ANSI-C-to-MIPS-Compiler/c_compiler.md

 8. functions that take up to four parameters - done
 9. for loops - done
 10. arrays declared globally (i.e. outside of any function in your file) - maybe try this if we have time? probably not
-11. arrays declared locally (i.e. inside a function) - TODO
+11. arrays declared locally (i.e. inside a function) - done
-12. reading and writing elements of an array - TODO
+12. reading and writing elements of an array - done
 13. recursive function calls - done
 14. the `enum` keyword - TODO
 15. `switch` statements - TODO